What is a CCRC?

 What is the food like at Willamette View?

-Under the leadership of a food and beverage manager and our executive chef, the dining at Willamette View is relying more heavily on fresh, local and sustainable ingredients and more innovative fare – all created for today’s more discerning seniors.
+Under the leadership of a food and beverage director and our executive chef, dining at Willamette View is about fresh, local and sustainable ingredients and innovative fare – all created for today’s discerning seniors.

 What if I want to have a family reunion or potluck dinner?
 Are there places to hold large gatherings at Willamette View?